 logo

-The disastrous Premier League table since Man Utd appointed Ruben Amorim
+The absolutely shocking Premier League table since Man Utd appointed Ruben Amorim

 Manchester United have accumulated fewer points than Crystal Palace, West Ham, Everton and Brentford since Ruben Amorim took charge in November 2024.